imarc/handbook/strategy.markdown

 ### Content Outline

 The content outline supplements a Site Map.
 A content mimics the the organization of the site map, providing 1-2 sentences about the purpose and goal of each page.
+Typically a component of a Functional Requirements document.

 *Example:*
 ![Sample Content Outline](img/content_outline.png)